 Yes.
 Even small reductions in food cost percentage can substantially strengthen contribution margins over time.

-While software can enhance accuracy, structured tracking systems and disciplined reporting processes are the primary drivers of waste reduction.
+While software enhances accuracy, structured reporting systems and disciplined execution are the primary drivers of waste reduction.

 Still Have Questions?